danieldjohnson/biaxial-rnn-music-composition/readme.md

 This code implements a recurrent neural network trained to generate classical music.
 The model, which uses LSTM layers and draws inspiration from convolutional neural networks, learns to predict which notes will be played at each time step of a musical piece.

-You can read about it's design and hear examples on [this blog post](http://www.hexahedria.com/2015/08/03/composing-music-with-recurrent-neural-networks/).
+You can read about its design and hear examples on [this blog post](http://www.hexahedria.com/2015/08/03/composing-music-with-recurrent-neural-networks/).

 ## Requirements